stevedoyle/countloc/README.txt

 2. Installation
 ---------------
 CountLOC is packaged as a Ruby gem and as a .zip file.
+Within each archive, the countloc.rb script is located in the lib directory.

 Gem:
-	ruby gem install countloc.gem
+	gem install countloc.gem

 zip:
 	unzip countloc.zip